Voigt transformations in retrospect: missed opportunities?: Voigt --- a missing link in the Einstein-Poincar e mysterious connection?

 In the Cologne lecture Minkowski never mentions Lorentz transformations (so named by Poincar\'{e} in \cite{15,16}), instead he refers to transformations of the group $G_c$.
 Even more surprisingly, on December 21, 1907, Minkowski talked to the G\"{o}ttingen scientific society and subsequently in April 1908 published its contents in {\it G\"{o}ttinger Nachrichten} as a technical paper {\it Die Grundgleichungen f\"{u}r die electromagnetischen Vorg\"{a}nge in bewegten K\"{o}rpern} where one can find all the results of the Cologne lecture presented with great details \cite{18,21}.
 In this paper Minkowski quotes Poincar\'{e} only twice and ``in a rather derogatory manner'' \cite{18}.
 In particular, at the beginning, he mentions Poincar\'{e} only as an originator of the name ``Lorentz transformations''.
 In fact, probably, this talk of Minkowski was a beginning of his downplaying of the Poincar\'{e}'s contribution, as witnessed by the following facts \cite{26A}.
 In it Minkowski gives Lorentz the credit of having found the ``purely mathematical fact'' of the Lorentz covariance of the Maxwell equations and of having ``created the relativity-postulate''.
 None of these claims is true --- it is Poincar\'{e} who should be credited for these discoveries as was explicitly stated by Lorentz himself.
 The priority in clarifying the link between the Lorentz transformations and a new concept of time is fully given to Einstein without mentioning Poincar\'{e}'s important insights in this question.
 Overall impression that the reader could infer from this historically important publication might be that Minkowski is ``suggesting that the main (if not the only) contribution by Poincar\'{e} is to have given the Lorentz transformations \ldots their name'' \cite{26A}.

-The reason for suppression of the name ``Lorentz transformations'' in the Cologne lecture is unknown, but very probably \cite{23} it was linked to Minkowski's discovery that essential application of the central role the Lorentz symmetry plays in optics goes back to Woldemar Voigt's 1887 paper \cite{27}.
+The reason for suppression of the name ``Lorentz transformations'' in the Cologne lecture is unknown, but very probably \cite{23} it was linked to Minkow\-ski's discovery that the essential application of the Lorentz symmetry in optics goes back to Woldemar Voigt's 1887 paper \cite{27}.

 Thanks to a letter sent by Minkowski to David Hilbert in 1889, we know that Minkowski was studying Voigt's treatment of elasticity \cite{28A}.
 However, it is not known whether Minkowski read Voigt's 1887 paper on the Doppler principle at that time.
 Probably he did.
 At least such a suggestion seems tenable \cite{28}.
 Even if he read the paper, it seems he had not recognized the potential of Voigt's transformations.
 In his letter of 1889 to Hilbert he mentions that ``abstract speculation was not sufficient for physical understanding'' and that ``it was inconceivable to him that anyone would develop mathematical equations only with the hope that someone might later demonstrate their utility'' \cite{28A}.